Jonatas-01/DocAdvanced/README.md

     - Copy and Paste the code from IDE to validator
     - See results

-`*.js` file pass the validation test with **NO ERRORS**.
+`*.js` file passed the validation test with **NO ERRORS**.

 ![JS Validation](/docs/validation/js/js-validation.png)

 ### 5.2.4.
 Python Validation
-We have used [CI Python Linter](https://pep8ci.herokuapp.com/) to check if the matches the PEP8 standards, also we add docstring following [PEP257](https://peps.python.org/pep-0257/) instructions.
+We have used [CI Python Linter](https://pep8ci.herokuapp.com/) to check if the matches PEP8 standards, also we add docstring following [PEP257](https://peps.python.org/pep-0257/) instructions.
 - **Method :**
     - Open all `*.py` files from all apps
     - Copy and Paste the code from IDE to validator